opentaps/opentaps_seas/docs/users.rst

 Topics
 ^^^^^^

 This page shows a list of the topics that are in the time series database.
-If the topic has been mapped to a data point, the data point will be shown next to it.
+If available, it will show the object name, present value, and units from BACNet to help you determine what the topics are.
+If the topic has been mapped to a data point, you can click on the View button to see it.
 Otherwise, click on Add to add this topic as a new data point.
+At the top, you can filter the list of topics to show only those which have not been mapped to a data point, or show those which have the Haystack ``his`` tag, which means that the topics is being trended from the BAS.

 You can also use the Import Topics button import to import your topics.
 Here you can choose to import from either a CSV file or from the BACNet scans from VOLTTRON.